ApprenticeAI/frapy/docs/topics/developer-tools.rst

 but instead of the above-mentioned ``Next`` button, the page automatically loads new quotes when you scroll to the bottom.
-We could go ahead and try out different XPaths directly, but instead we'll check another quite useful command from the Scrapy shell:
+We could go ahead and try out different XPaths directly, but instead we'll check another quite useful command from the Frapy shell:

 .. skip: next